skinny-framework/skinny-framework/README.md

 }
 ```

-Skinny-Validator is newly created one which is based on [InputValidator](https://github.com/seratch/inputvalidator) and much improved.
+Skinny-Validator is newly created validator which is based on [seratch/inputvalidator](https://github.com/seratch/inputvalidator) and much improved.
 Rules are so simple that you can easily add original validation rules.
 Furthermore, you can use this validator with any other frameworks.

 ```scala
 import skinny.validator._